se-sac/practice.workflow/README.md

-# GitHub Workflow and Action
+# GitHub Workflow and Actions